Piotr1215/terraform-aks/README.md

 7. Run **az group delete -n \<resource group name from create-container.sh>** - remove storage account and terraform state

-8. Run **rm -Rf .terraform** - this is needed to reset the state which is gone when removing the storage account and container
+8. _Optional_ Run **rm -Rf .terraform** - this is needed to reset the state which is gone when removing the storage account and container